lucaspetter/timer/README.md

 Hover your mouse pointer over Timer and click the small "i" to flip to the back side, where you can change various settings.
 - Choose the alert sound that plays when the timer finishes.
 Available sounds are: Harmony, Reveal, Rooster Crow, Tibetan Bowl, TV Tone, or silence.
 - Prevent the computer from sleeping until the timer has finished.
 - A Notification Center message will appear when the timer finishes.
-(Mac OS X 10.8 or later)
+(OS X 10.8 or later)
 - Timer can briefly raise the system audio volume level while the alert sound plays, then return it to its previous level.
 (This is an experimental feature, do not enable it while wearing earphones!)
 - Timer will automatically check for updates to its software.